webfm/defect-app/project-data.md

             * sort - sort order
     * for details see [Value List](definitions.md#value-list "Value List")
     * for example see [List Example](list-example.md "List Example")
+* team - the team the logged in user belong to
 * teams - if a user have assign privilege, he can assign the defect to a team which is listed here
 * privileges - privileges for current user
     * see [Privileges](definitions.md#privileges "Privileges") for more detail